MrAlvinPang/ToDoList_A01/Readme.md

 ## The supplied Readme from Jim's Starter Kit - Edited by Alvin Pang

 ## Pre Flight Check
 The kit uses node modules so check your operating system and make sure that you have node installed.
+The webpage is best viewed in a 500x260px window.

 Download the starter kit and install the required node modules.
 You should see some version of node echoed back __v15.14.0__.
 Just make sure that the node version your using is minimum of v12.0.0
 ```bash